tokenspice/tokenspice/README.md

 ./ganache.py
 ```

-Note: you could theoretically run ganache directly, you'd have to put in a bunch of special arguments and other stuff to make it play well with Brownie.
-The script above abstracts that away for you.
+Note: you could run ganache directly, but then you have to add many special arguments.
+The script above does that for you.

 ## Deploy the smart contracts to ganache